jingkai27/hw-sinatra-saas-hangperson/docs/part_3_connecting_hangperson_to_sinatra.md

 You need to specify also the `IMAGE` name and the `SERVICE-NAME`.
 For example, you can set the `IMAGE` name to be `hangperson_img` and `SERVICE-NAME` to be `hangperson-service`.

 * Then, type ` gcloud builds submit` to build the container image and upload it to Container Registry as well as deploying it to Cloud Run.
+Notice that the last line of `cloudbuild.yaml` actually gives an instruction to execute `gcloud run deploy --image` which we manually did in Part 0.
 * When you want to update Google Cloud Run later, you only need to commit your changes to git locally, build the container image and submit to Container Registry, and then deploy to Cloud Run as in the last step.

-You can try to access your service by clicking the URL given in the last output after running `gcloud run deploy --image gcr.io/PROJECT-ID/IMAGE`.
+You can try to access your service by clicking the URL given in the output after running `gcloud builds submit`.
 If you encounter a Forbidden Error shown in the image below, follow the steps given below.
 ![](https://www.dropbox.com/s/coq01txguzk8lac/Error_Forbidden_CloudRun.png?raw=1)
 * Go to Google Console **Cloud Run**.
 [Click here](https://console.cloud.google.com/run).
 Make sure you select the current project you have created.
 * Click the SERVICE-NAME in the list and then click on the tab PERMISSION.